 I am Postdoctoral Fellow in Philosophy and Mental Disorder at Johns Hopkins University's Berman Institute of Bioethics, working under the direction of Hanna Pickard.
-I completed my PhD in the philosophy department at Washington University in St. Louis, where I defended a dissertation on depression under the direction of John Doris.
+I completed my PhD in the philosophy department at Washington University in St. Louis in 2018, defending a dissertation on depression under the direction of John Doris.
 Before I came to Wash U, I completed an M.A. in philosophy at the University of Colorado, Boulder, and a B.A in philosophy from George Washington University.

 For more information on my dissertation and other work, see my research page.